morph-l2/morph-doc/docs/Build on Morphism/Build on Morphism/1-diff.md

 KeccakCodeHash is kept to maintain compatibility for EXTCODEHASH.
 PoseidonCodeHash is used for verifying correctness of bytecodes loaded in the zkEVM, where Poseidon hashing is far more efficient.

 ### CodeSize
 When verifying EXTCODESIZE, it is expensive to load the whole contract data into the zkEVM.
-Instead, we store the contract size in storage during contract creation.
-This way, we do not need to load the code — a storage proof is sufficient to verify this opcode.
+Instead, we store the contract size in storage during contract creation, eliminating the need to load the code — a storage proof is sufficient to verify this opcode.

 ## Block Time

-:::warning Block Time Subject to Change
+:::Warning Block Time Subject to Change

 Currently blocks are produced every second and empty block if no transctions for 5 seconds However, that value may change in the future.